apisec-inc/documentation/docs/maintenance-window.md

 APIsec is committed to a continuous delivery cycle and as such will have a nightly maintenance window.
 The following tasks are executed during the maintenance windows:

-- Application and scanner deployments
+- Application and scanner deployments.
-- UX, bug fixes, enhancements, and new feature deployments
+- UX, bug fixes, enhancements, and new feature deployments,
-- Configuration changes related to security and usability are applied
+- Configuration changes related to security and usability are applied.

 Service status during the maintenance windows: